Art is as easy as breathing.

 I think art is EASY!

 It was easy!
-There was no wrong answer.
+There is no wrong answer.

 But was that art?